Vernon Salon Series

 We heard from pianist James Stone, violist/composer Scott Rubin, and butoh dancer Shoshanna Greene.
 See below for a video!

 We heard from the [Switch~Ensemble], who performed works by Ben Isaacs, Chris Chandler, Max Murray, Matt Sargent, and Anthony Pateras.

 Local musicians Mark Clifford and Crystal Pascucci performed some original duo pieces together, and Mark also spoke about how he personally addresses the unique challenges of composing for various types of ensembles and how he gives performers room to be improvisers within the context of pieces that are specifically notated.

 Composer Jason Thorpe Buchanan and wine industry expert Jose Coronado gave talks on their work.

 We heard from composer/guitarist Dr. Matthew Hough and vocalist/music theorist Meg Wilhoite, performing original compositions by Matthew.

-This June, we heard from contemporary pianist Andy Costello and Beckett scholar Dr. Emily Zubernis.
+We heard from contemporary pianist Andy Costello and Beckett scholar Dr. Emily Zubernis.

-In February, we heard the music of Robert Nance performed by Kevin Rogers, Abigail Nance, and the composer himself.
+We heard the music of Robert Nance performed by Kevin Rogers, Abigail Nance, and the composer himself.
 We also heard poet Roy Doughty read some of his recent writings.